Infusionsoft: Supporting Small Business Growth

 In addition, Infusionsoft has pulled back from focusing on data-driven releases to focus on customer needs.
 The company previously generated four releases a year (two major and two minor).
 Now it generates a launch each month, greatly improving its ability to deliver value to the market.

 “Solving problems people are willing to pay for is how we became successful,” Chesley said.
-“Pragmatic Marketing helps ensure we don’t lose sight of that.”
+“Pragmatic Institute helps ensure we don’t lose sight of that.”

 Looking for the latest in product management news, articles, webinars, podcasts and more?